OvertureMaps/schema/gers/examples/python/MATCH_TRACES.md

 In the case of OpenStreetMaps GPS traces we have GPX input traces, but we convert to GeoJSON for convenience, since having both data sets as GeoJSONs makes it very easy to initialize them both in the common class `MatchableFeature`.

-We plan to add native support for more input formats in the future, but since conversion between these formats is trivial, we consider it outside the scope for now.
+Since conversion between these formats is trivial, we consider it outside the scope for this exercise.

-### Downloading example traces

-In our example we downloaded public traces from openstreetmap.org via a paged web API.
+In our example we downloaded public traces from openstreetmap.org.

-A simple script [download_osm_traces.py](download_osm_traces.py) downloads and saves the traces in `data\osm_traces`

-### Preprocessing Traces

-[convert_gpx.py](convert_gpx.py) takes the raw GPX OSM traces and converts them to geojson format, with the times for each point stored as `properties.times`, while also doing some processing of the traces for obtaining a small demo-size set of traces that can be used to obtain for example the average travel speeds per road segment or other traffic relevant information corresponding overture road segments.
+A sample sub-set of the raw GPX OpenStreetMaps traces were converted to geojson format, with the times for each point stored as `properties.times`.

-We filter out the points that are too close to each other, either distance-wise (<50 meters) or time-wise (<1sec).
+Points that are too close to each other, either distance-wise (<50 meters) or time-wise (<1sec), were filtered out.
 We also split traces that have big gaps between points (>100 meters) into separate traces.

-The parameters were chosen arbitrarily to avoid processing a lot of data that doesn't add much useful information to the trace.
-Appropriate values depend on the traces data and what type of sidecar feed we're trying to produce with what type of quality and performance constraints.
+This was done to avoid processing a lot of data that doesn't add much useful information to the trace.
+Parameters are chosen arbitrarily, and appropriate values depend on the traces data and what type of sidecar feed we're trying to produce with what type of quality and performance constraints.
 There are more elaborate approaches for picking which points to drop, when to split traces and other preprocessing, but that is outside the scope of this exercise.

+Result is a demo-size set of traces that can be used to obtain for example the average travel speeds per overture road segment or other traffic relevant information.

 An `id` is generated to uniquely identify each such trace and source properties are added to help identify each processed trace and its original source of data.